antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 ![1cx8e3kb02ggb](Diagrams/Introduction-to-Data-Wrangling-with-Raku/1cx8e3kb02ggb.png)

-The values of the plot above logarithms with base 10.
-We can see that the majority of the datasets have rows between 10 and 1000, which is also “confirmed” with summary table above.
+The values of the plot above are logarithms with base 10.
+We can see that the majority of the datasets have between 10 and 1000 rows, which is also “confirmed” with the summary table above.

 ### Dataset identifiers

-The dataset identifiers are composed with package name and item name.
+A dataset identifiers is composed with a package name and an item name.
 As it can be seen in the summary table above, a package can have multiple items, and the same item name might be found in multiple packages.
-Hence, with certain dataset specifications example-dataset gives a warning of multiple packages without retrieving any data:
+Hence, with certain dataset specifications the function `example-dataset` gives a warning of multiple packages without retrieving any data:

 ```perl6
 example-dataset(/ .* smoking .* /)